Aries744/Chat_Genius/README.md

 1. Enter your name to join the chat
 2. Start sending messages
 3. Messages are updated in real-time for all connected users
+4. Click "Reply in thread" on any message to start or view a thread
+5. Use emoji reactions in both main chat and threads
+6. Share files in messages and thread replies
-4. The last 50 messages are preserved and shown to new users
+7. The last 50 messages are preserved and shown to new users

+## Message Threading
+- Reply to any message to create a thread
+- View all replies in a dedicated thread panel
+- Real-time updates for thread replies
+- Emoji reactions in threads
+- File sharing in thread replies
+- Thread reply count indicators
+- Thread notifications for participants

 ## Technical Stack
 - Node.js